 13. I'm listening to joy

 I’m a big fan of getting lost in joy, but I’ve been trying to balance that with a more cerebral approach.
 I’m paying attention to what exactly makes me feel that joy, and why.
 The more I do, the better I can identify what I need to create more space for in my life.
+Yes, get lost in the moment and be with it.
+But that heart song that plays when you feel it is trying to tell you something.
+Pay attention.

 14. I'm talking to the Universe

 We’re getting into woo-woo town now.
 I am a spiritual person that doesn’t practice religion.
 I believe there’s something bigger than me that wants me to succeed in living my best life, and sometimes all I can do is take a deep breath and surrender with the words, “Okay, I trust you.
 Let’s do this.”
 The Universe (or whatever you believe in) has your back.
+Put your faith in it, let it know you're showing up for yourself, and beautiful things will begin happening.
+They might not feel amazing while they unfold, but they will get you where you so deeply want to go.

 15. I'm cooking

 I love cooking, so this was pretty automatic for me.
 But cooking my own meals helps me practice creativity, mindfulness, and wellness all in one.
+It's also an incredibly tangible way to "adult."
+When we create things and take care of ourselves, we experience more presence in our lives.
+Period.

 16. I read my tarot cards